arcxteam/rl-swarm/README.md

 > [!NOTE]
-> **Always Latest Update:** Currently in the new recent update, This was modify config by me for Gensyn training LLmodels thats effective for any **low vRAM GPU** resources like **RTX Series 20xx, 30xx, 40xx, A1xx, A2xx, A4xx** is same optimize any swarm inferences (originally).
+> **ALWAYS LATEST UPDATE:** Currently in the new recent update, This was modify config by me for Gensyn training LLmodels thats effective for any **low vRAM GPU** resources like **RTX Series 20xx, 30xx, 40xx, A1xx, A2xx, A4xx** is same optimize any swarm inferences (originally).

 [![Gensyn](https://img.shields.io/github/v/release/gensyn-ai/rl-swarm?label=Official-Version&color=blue)](https://github.com/gensyn-ai/rl-swarm/releases)